TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

          represented in a string.
 Python doesn't have a :c:type:`char` type;
          instead, every code point in the string is represented as a string object with length ``1``.
-The built-in function :func:`ord` converts a code point from its string form to an integer in the range ``0 - 10FFFF``; :func:`chr` converts an integer in the range ``0 - 10FFFF`` to the corresponding length ``1`` string object.
+The built-in function :func:`ord` converts a code point kutoka its string form to an integer in the range ``0 - 10FFFF``; :func:`chr` converts an integer in the range ``0 - 10FFFF`` to the corresponding length ``1`` string object.
          :meth:`str.encode` can be used to convert a :class:`str` to